Show relevant topic filters »

 Hybrid Instruction

-Much of this content has been moved from the Blended Learning Toolkit, which was decommissioned in September 2022.
-If you cannot find the content you are looking for, use the Topics menu or Search feature to locate the material you were trying to view.
+Much of this content has been moved from the Blended Learning Toolkit, decommissioned in September 2022.
+If you cannot find the content you want, use the Topics menu or Search feature to locate the material you were trying to view.

-Campus defines hybrid instruction as courses that involve a mix of in-person and online instructional meetings between instructors and students.
+Campus defines hybrid instruction as courses involving in-person and online instructional meetings between instructors and students.
 The range of what is included is broad and flexible by design.
-This site helps UW-Madison instructors blend online and in-person instruction into successful and engaging hybrid courses.
+This site helps UW-Madison instructors blend online and in-person instruction into successful, engaging hybrid courses.
 The resources below are organized around the four phases of course creation: design, develop, deliver, and evaluate.

 Hybrid Instruction Subtopics